GabeScott/standard-works-vault/General Conference/2017 October - Three Sisters.md

 We will fill our hearts with love for all of God’s children.

-We will reach out to bless others and minister to them—even those who might “despitefully use [us] and persecute [us].”
+We will reach out to bless others and minister to them—even those who might “despitefully use \[us\] and persecute \[us\].”[^5]

+## The Authentic Disciple

 The third sister represents the authentic disciple of Jesus Christ.
 She did something that can be extremely hard to do: she trusted God even in the face of ridicule and hardship.
 Somehow she maintained her faith and hope, despite the scorn and cynicism around her.
-She lived joyfully not because her circumstances were joyful but because she was joyful.
+She lived joyfully not because her circumstances were joyful but because *she* was joyful.

 None of us makes it through life’s journey unopposed.
 With so many forces trying to draw us away, how do we keep our vision fixed on the glorious happiness promised to the faithful?